KABBALAT SHABBAT SERVICES 6:15 PM

 SHABBAT MISHPACHA 10:15 AM

-Held twice a month in the Gan Kitah Bet classroom (classrooms 3-4), this service is designed for our youngest children with their parents.
+Held once a month in the Gan Kitah Bet classroom (classrooms 3-4), this service is designed for our youngest children with their parents.
 Led by volunteers, this is a wonderful Shabbat experience for young families with children from preschool to incoming 2nd grade.
-First and 3rd Saturday of each month.
+This service is usually held the first Shabbat of the month, but watch the TBA calendar for the specific date.

-Held once a month in the Chapel, this is a parent-led service for 1st and 2nd graders emphasizing songs, simple prayers and a Torah study.
+Held once a month in the Chapel, this service is led by our Education Director for 1st and 2nd graders emphasizing songs, simple prayers and a Torah study.
 This service serves as a good transition to Junior Congregation.
 Third Saturday of each month.

 JUNIOR CONGREGATION 10:15 AM

-Held once a month in the chapel, this is a service for 7 to 11-year olds run by our educator Susan Simon.
+Held once a month in the chapel, this is a service for 7 to 11-year olds run by our Educator Director, Susan Simon.
 The students lead the prayers themselves, and there is an activity based on the weekly Torah portion.
 The service concludes with a Kiddush/snack just for the children.
 Parents are welcome and may find it an interesting way to learn along with their children.
-First Saturday of each month.
+This service is usually held the first Shabbat of the month, but watch the TBA calendar for exact dates.

 RAZA deSHABBAT On Select SATURDAY MORNINGS 9:30 AM (The Mystery of the Sabbath)